Last updated 2022-08-02

 Images are an important part of your website or application.
 To ensure that your images load quickly, you should optimize each image for every client device.
 Fastly's Image Optimizer (Fastly IO) is a paid add-on that can automatically optimize your images on demand to reduce image load times, improve your website's search engine rankings, and reduce your origin's compute and storage requirements.

 To help you get started with Fastly IO, we've created this step-by-step tutorial.
-It builds on the concepts introduced in Fastly 101, and it guides you through the steps of optimizing the images for Taco Labs, the static website we used as an example.
+It builds on the concepts introduced in Introduction to Fastly's CDN, and it guides you through the steps of optimizing the images for Taco Labs, the static website we used as an example.
 By the end of this tutorial, you'll understand how to optimize your images using Fastly IO.

-This tutorial assumes that you've completed Fastly 101 and that you're familiar with the following technologies and concepts:
+This tutorial assumes that you've completed Introduction to Fastly's CDN and that you're familiar with the following technologies and concepts:

 - Fastly CDN: We'll continue using Fastly's delivery products to cache and optimize our website's delivery.